The Doctoral Program

 - Cohort structure

 The cohort model of education is central to the Doctoral Program.
 Students acquire skills in using research to understand organizational and social issues, with a growing capacity for leading adaptive, sustainable, and just change.
 Through a selective admissions process, cohort members are chosen from a diverse cross-section of educational leadership settings.
-The cohort structure allows for the integration of educational scholarship and practice in a supportive, collegial environment.
-Cohorts are located both on and off of Appalachian’s main campus.
-Off campus cohorts are offered on alternate odd years in Catawba County and Forsyth County.
-Online cohorts begin in 2019.
+The cohort structure allows for the integration of academic scholarship and practice in a supportive, collegial environment.
+Cohorts are located both online and on Appalachian's main campus.

 - Educational Administration*